 Don’t spend too much time creating a graphic organizer, though.
 At some point, you need to start writing your 5 paragraph essay!
 Then the real fun begins.

 If you’re wondering how your essay will be graded, you’re not alone.
-While the exact rubric your teacher uses will vary, here’s a basic one that may help you see what’s expected in your essay.
+While the exact rubric your teacher uses will vary, here’s a basic one by our paper writing service that may help you see what’s expected in your essay.

 In some cases, your teacher may give you a rubric before you start your essay.
 If so, make sure you read it carefully and don’t be afraid to ask questions if you don’t understand something.
 The rubric should tell you exactly what the teacher is looking for, whether it’s a 5 paragraph essay or something much longer.